-I want to share something that recently happened to me in an effort to make a few really good points about bad dating behavior and why you should steer clear from someone exhibiting it.
+I want to share something that happened to me while dating in an effort to make a few really good points about bad dating behavior and why you should steer clear from someone exhibiting it.

-I recently met someone in a business setting, who subsequently called and asked me out.
+Several years ago, I met someone in a business setting, who subsequently called and asked me out.
 We set up a night and time to have dinner.
 So far, so good.
 A day before the date, he texts me and says something like, “hope we’re still on for tomorrow.”
 I text back, “Sure, looking forward to it.”
 We set a time and restaurant.

 The next day comes along.
 It gets to be around 2pm and I haven’t heard from him.
 The date was set for 7pm.
 I texted him and said, “Just making sure we’re still on.
 Want to meet there?
 Should I make a reservation?”
-At this point, I’m a little annoyed because being the old fashioned girl I am, it might have been nice for him to make a reservation and offer to pick me up.
+At this point, I’m a little annoyed because it might have been nice for him to make a reservation and offer to pick me up.
 Is that too much to ask?
 Am I being high-maintenance?
-Maybe, but I don’t think so.
+I don’t think so.

 Was he going to text me and tell me this?
 In other words, I texted first.
 Was he not going to text at all?
 Was I going to be stood up?
 Or, was he going to text me at 5pm?
 Or even 4pm?
 Or 7pm?
 My point is, I am a single mother working full time who like most people have limited free time.
 Did it ever occur to him that if he cancelled, I might want to make other plans?
 Maybe call a girlfriend for dinner or go to a movie?
 This is a kid free night for me.
 Any single parent can understand how you might want to take advantage of that, right?